The Thomas D. Sullivan Medal in Philosophy

 - The paper may not be more than 3500 words in length.

 - The author's name may not appear anywhere in the paper.

 - The paper must be submitted by midnight, 22 December 2015, as attachment to an email message containing the author's name and sent to email@example.com with the subject line "Student Essay Contest."

 Papers should state and defend a philosophical thesis.
-Sorts of theses that may be defended include (but are not limited to) claims about solutions to philosophical problems, about analysis of philosophical concepts, and about interpretation of philosophical texts.
+Sorts of theses that may be defended include (but are not limited to) claims about solutions to philosophical problems, about the analysis of philosophical concepts, and about the interpretation of philosophical texts.
 Papers should be clear and well-written.
 Papers should exhibit skill in philosophical argumentation, evidence of high-quality philosophical research (where appropriate), and independent thought.

 As you review your essay prior to submission, you should ask yourself the following questions:

 - Is there an easily identifiable argument in defense of the thesis?

 - Have you shown that the premises of the main argument are true (or at least plausible)?

 - Have you made the key terms clear?